-There are 10 potential ways to secure your safe without bolting it to the floor.
-Many of these are cheaper than paying for a safe installation, which currently runs anywhere between $250 and $800.
+There are 10 ways to secure your safe without bolting it to the floor.
+Many of these are cheaper than a safe installation, which currently runs between $250 and $800.

 Small safes are easy to walk off with, and even a tall gun safe can be carried away on a hand truck if the thief’s determined enough.
 Correctly securing your vault is the only way to protect the contents from theft.

 10 Ways To Secure A Safe When You Can’t Bolt it to the Floor